Debbie Kimberly, Chair of the Board of Directors

 Rene Burger, Board of Directors

 Rene’ B. Burger has been the Senior Marketing Manager at Philips Lighting for the past 5 years.
 Philips Lighting (Euronext Amsterdam ticker: LIGHT) is a global leader in lighting products, systems and services.
 Our understanding of how lighting positively affects people coupled with our deep technological know-how enable us to deliver digital lighting innovations that unlock new business value, deliver rich user experiences and help to improve lives.
-Serving professional and consumer markets, we sell more energy efficient LED lighting than any other company.
-We lead the industry in connected lighting systems and services, leveraging the Internet of Things to take light beyond illumination and transform homes, buildings and urban spaces.
-In 2015, we had sales of EUR 7.5 billion and have approximately 36,000 employees in over 70 countries.
+Serving professional and consumer markets, Philips sells more energy efficient LED lighting than any other company.
+They lead the industry in connected lighting systems and services, leveraging the Internet of Things to take light beyond illumination and transform homes, buildings and urban spaces.
+In 2015, they had sales of EUR 7.5 billion and have approximately 36,000 employees in over 70 countries.

 Steve Stelzer, Board of Directors